timescale/docs.timescale.com-content/tutorials/prometheus-adapter.md

      - ${PWD}/prometheus.yml:/etc/prometheus/prometheus.yml
 ```

 To use the `docker-compose` method, follow these steps:
-1. Set `-pg.password` in `docker-compose.yml` to a password of your choice.
+1. Set `-pg-password` in `docker-compose.yml` to a password of your choice.
 2. Fire things up with `docker-compose up`.
 3. Follow the steps in 'Spin Up Pg_Prometheus' to set the Postgres user's password to the password you choose in Step 1.
 4. Start the `prometheus-postgresql-adapter` container using `docker start`.